Getty Images/iStockphoto

 The amount of traffic organizations consume can affect the pricing.
 Estimate the following:

-• Cache control: Defining metadata on certain objects can affect read latency on hot data, so understand whether you're using it.
+• Cache control.
+Defining metadata on certain objects can affect read latency on hot data, so understand if you're using it.

 2. Understand your storage location needs

 Google Cloud Storage is redundant across at least two zones within one location.
 With a dual- or multi-region location type, Google stores objects in at least two locations separated by at least 100 miles.
 The location affects the recovery time objective (RTO) in the event of an outage.
-If you always rely on sensitive or business-critical data, especially consider this factor.
+If you always rely on sensitive or business-critical data, this factor is especially important to consider.

-Dual- and multi-region location pricing is marginally more than single-region pricing but could increase dramatically if storage increases.
-For example, dual-region Standard storage globally costs between 2.2 cents and 5.06 cents per gigabyte per month, while multi-region costs are roughly the same globally, at 2.6 cents per gigabyte per month.
+Dual- and multi-region location pricing is marginally more than single-region pricing, but it could increase if storage increases.
+For example, dual-region Standard storage globally costs between $0.022 and $0.0506 cents per GB per month, while multi-region costs are roughly the same globally, at 2.6 cents per GB per month.

 3. Know your data availability needs